 Environmental Impact

-The main reason we embarked on this project was environmental reasons, so let's go into some detail there.
-In general, using energy causes CO2 emissions.
+A primary reason we embarked on this project was environmental reasons, so let's go into some detail there.
+In general, using energy causes CO₂ emissions.
 For the purposes of this analysis, I'm going to use figures provided by the Government of Canada which gives the following figures for Ontario, year-over-year:

 No Results